-Microsoft sues Motorola over nine Android-related patent violationsAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft sues Motorola over nine Android-related patent violationsAlex Wagner - Editorial Director of News and Content

 Microsoft is going to be unleashing Windows Phone 7 this month, but in the mean time they'll be going after one of their competitors in a bit of a different fashion.
 The company has announced that they are suing Motorola for infringing nine patents on their Android devices.
 The Microsoft patents in question pertain to "synchronizing email, calendars and contacts, scheduling meetings, and notifying applications of changes in signal strength and battery power."
 Motorola hasn't commented on the suit.
 The full press release can be seen below.

 Companies suing one another is a pretty common occurrence in the mobile industry, and often they end quickly with cross-licensing agreements.
 While there's no way of knowing exactly how the suit will end up, I have a feeling that we won't be seeing any sort of long, drawn-out court battle.
 The most interesting part of the suit is how broad Microsoft's patents are; if I were an Android manufacturer, I'd be a little nervous that Microsoft could be coming after me next.

 REDMOND, Wash. – Oct.
 1, 2010 – Microsoft Corp. today filed a patent infringement action against Motorola, Inc. and issued the following statement from Horacio Gutierrez, corporate vice president and deputy general counsel of Intellectual Property and Licensing: